swiftstream/vsce/README.md

 # Swift Stream

-**Swift Stream** is a powerful VS Code extension that enhances your ability to work with Swift projects beyond the traditional iOS/macOS ecosystem.
+**Swift Stream** is a powerful IDE for VS Code that enhances your ability to work with Swift projects beyond the traditional iOS/macOS ecosystem.

 ## 🐳 Containerized Swift Development